10 Most Breathtaking Natural Attractions in Niue

 7. Huvalu Forest Conservation Area

 The Huvalu Forest Conservation Area is a protected and pristine rainforest that covers about 20% of the island.
-The area covers about 5,400ha (3,707 acres) which provides important habitat for uga (coconut crabs), flying foxes and an array of birdlife.
-Wander past amazing banyan trees as you explore the park on the Togo Chasm Sea Track, the Fue or the Vinivini bike trails.
-Learn more about the bike trails in Niue here.
+The area covers about 5,400 ha (3,707 acres) which provides important habitat for uga (coconut crabs), flying foxes and an array of birdlife.
+Wander past amazing banyan trees as you explore the park on the Togo Chasm Sea Track, Vinivini Bush Track, or on guided rainforest tours.
+Learn more about these experiences in A Guide to the Huvalu Forest.

 8. Hio Beach

-Niue is typically not known for its beaches, but the ones that you do find are absolutely stunning.
+Niue is typically not known for its beaches but the ones that you do find are absolutely stunning.
 Hio Beach is one of the largest beaches, sweeping along the coast with its scattered white coral as sand and reef leading out to snorkelling pools (best at 30 minutes on either side of low tide).
 You can even enjoy the view from the Hio Cafe & Bar at the top of the sea track.
+For more beaches to discover, check out the 5 Best Beaches in Niue.

 9. Anapala Chasm